altunixon/wips/lns/altina_ln/ASP-143-Post_3_of_5.md

 They looked up to the sky.<br/>
 They finally understood why the stars and moon wasn’t visible last night, the sky was covered in thick grey clouds.<br/>
 The snow was getting heavier.<br/>
-There were soldiers around them, so Regis used formal speech:
+There were soldiers around them, so Regis used formal speech:<br/>
 "… I have decided on the place.
 In front of us is a place where the road meets the river, let’s make camp there.
 There might be a town over there."<br/>
 "A town, huh."<br/>
 Altina muttered quietly.<br/>